abpio/abp-commercial-docs/en/modules/cms-kit/cms-kit-newsletter-system.md

 })
 ```

-When you're adding the newsletter component, you can specify `source` parameter to see where users subscribe to newsletters.
+When you're adding the newsletter component, you can the specify `source` parameter to see where users subscribe to newsletters.

 For more information about widgets see [widgets](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Widgets) documentation.